The Routledge Handbook of Information History

 Andrew Riggsby

-3. Information and its Forms: Documentary Practices in the Medieval West (Mid-Ninth to Mid-Thirteenth Centuries)
+3. Information and Its Forms: Documentary Practices in the Medieval West (Mid-Ninth to Mid-Thirteenth Centuries)

-Brigitte M. Bedos-Rezak
+Brigitte Miriam Bedos-Rezak

 4. The Andean Khipus: An Information System Made of String